touzet/pampa/README.md

 ## Bug Report

 PAMPA is still under development.
 If you come across any bugs, glitches, or unexpected behavior, please take a moment to report it using our GitHub Issues page.
-To submit a bug report, just click on the "Issues" tab above and create a new issue.
+Just click on the "Issues" tab above and create a new issue.

 We value your all feedback and contributions.
 Thank you for helping us make the PAMPA project better!